Safe Haven Bathhouse

 List of suitable climates for use of this design

-The toilets (two pits and a western toilet) are within two concrete masses.
+The addition of new toilets (two pits and a western toilet) are designed within two concrete masses that are constructed from CMU blocks.
 In the middle, there are concrete containers for washing in semi-privacy, as is customary in the Karen culture.
-The facade is a bamboo screen on an angle, providing wall and roof in a passageway created beneath it.
+The façade is a bamboo screen on an angle, which provides a wall and roof in a passageway created beneath it.
+The floor is made from gravel and locally-sourced wood, which are easy to clean and drain.
 The sewage is handled on-site and incorporates a drainage system for rainwater.

 The bathhouse was built using local labour, so these craftsmen could give support if needed.

 The bamboo shingles can be individually replaced.
 More gravel can be added if needed.
-All of the materials can be obtained locally.
+All of the materials can be sourced locally.

 Designer specified performance targets include: privacy, sanitation, natural daylight, and durability.

 Given the small scale of the project, it is likely structural engineering was not needed.
 It is unknown as to whether a civil engineer contributed to the sewage and drainage scheme.